Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Free Walking Tour Porto: A Self-Guided Porto Walk

 Our Self-Guided Porto Free Walking Tour is perfect for visitors who prefer to discover at their own pace.
-For each Porto attraction, we include information about the sight, our insider tips and a link to Google Maps.
+For each Porto attraction, we include information about the sight, our insider tips and a location link.

 About Our Free Tour of Porto, Portugal

 We cover some ground in our Porto Walking Tour!
-There are 25 sights highlighted in our City Sightseeing Porto Tour – and an additional 20+ attractions that are noted along the route.
+There are 26 sights highlighted in our City Sightseeing Porto Tour.
+Plus, an additional 20+ attractions that are noted along the route.
 Visitors can enter these top Porto sights (some require a ticket) – or simply enjoy the walk and the atmosphere.

-Visitors who would rather tour Porto at a leisurely pace can also divide our route into 2 or 3 different Walking Tours in Porto.
-Below, we note the best place to break the tour into multiple days of Porto sightseeing.
+For those who would prefer a leisurely pace can divide our route into 2 or 3 different Walking Tours in Porto.
+Below, we note the best places to break up the route into multiple days of Porto sightseeing.

 Guided Porto Tours

-While we think our Porto Self-Guided Walking Tour is the best way to explore the city, there are numerous Porto Tours for visitors to consider – including Porto Wine Tours, the Hop On Hop Off Porto Bus and Porto Boat Tours.
-We highlight some of the highly rated tours in Porto, Portugal at the end of the article.
+While we think our Porto Self-Guided Walking Tour is the best way to explore the city.
+There are also numerous Porto Tours to consider.
+These include Porto Wine Tours, the Hop On Hop Off Porto Bus and Porto Boat Tours.
+We highlight top rated tours in Porto, Portugal that are led by local guides at the end of the article.

 Walking Tour of Porto: What You Will Need